WeblateOrg/weblate/docs/admin.rst

 Repo
     Git repository used to pull changes.

+    This can be either real Git URL or ``weblate://project/subproject`` indicating that Git repository should be shared with another subproject.
 Push
     Git URL used for pushing, this is completely optional and push support will be disabled when this is empty.